replicatedhq/replicated-field-labs/instruqt/meet-the-platform/01-accessing-the-platform/assignment.md

 ![Commercial Software Distribution Lifecycle](../assets/lifecycle.png)

 This lab will introduce you to the Replicated Platform through the Vendor Portal.
-After getting to know the Vendor Portal, you'll take the role of a customer and install [SlackerNews](https://slackernews.io), an application distributed with Replicated.
+After briefly getting to know the Vendor Portal, you'll take the role of a customer and install [SlackerNews](https://slackernews.io), an application distributed with Replicated.
 From there, we'll show you how you'll work with customers having a support issue, and how they'll install a fix.